 - Contact the Office of Financial Aid at MSU.

 Make sure the Office of Financial Aid has all of the information needed to determine your eligibility.
 If you are eligible, the Office of Financial Aid will send you an award letter showing the amount and types of aid Gallatin College MSU will offer you.

 - Accept your financial aid award.

 Log onto the secure area of My Info and select the Financial Aid tab.
 Select the link My Award Information to view and accept your award.
-If this is the first time you are receiving financial aid, you will be prompted to complete entrance counseling and sign your promissory note.
+If this is the first time you are receiving financial aid, specifically student loans, you will be prompted to complete entrance counseling and sign your promissory note.
 Funds will not be dispersed until these are completed.

 For more information on Financial Aid at Gallatin College MSU, please contact: